-Economic impacts: The measurement science generated by this project will pave the way for development of emerging applications including future telecommunications, autonomous vehicles, the IoT, and security imaging.
-This will enable European businesses to move into these areas with confidence and will ensure a strong competitive advantage over organisations outside the European region.
-For established applications, e.g. measurement instruments and space radiometers, state of the art performance for them will ensure a commercial edge and allow European industry in these sectors to continue progress with key technologies and to attract business from global markets.
+The measurement science generated by this project will pave the way for development of emerging applications including future telecommunications, autonomous vehicles, the IoT, and security imaging.
+This will enable European businesses to move into these areas and will support a strong competitive advantage.
+For established applications, e.g. measurement instruments and space radiometers, state of the art performance will ensure a commercial edge and allow European industry in these sectors to continue progress with key technologies and to attract business from global markets.

-Social impacts: The social benefits of this project will be to retain a competitive advantage in Europe over worldwide competition on technology and thereby keep and grow expertise and much needed highly skilled electronic engineering and support staff jobs.
+The social benefits of this project will be to retain a competitive advantage in Europe over worldwide competition on technology and thereby keep and grow expertise and much needed highly skilled electronic engineering and support staff jobs.
 This project also has wider social impact on quality of life enabled by greater data transport in mobile networks, medical diagnostics using THz imaging, easier and safer mobility using CAV and security scanning in public places such as airports.

-Environmental impacts: Space radiometers play a key role in Earth monitoring, which provides information about global climate change and weather forecasting.
-This project will facilitate more accurate and traceable measurements at millimetre-wave and THz frequencies, yielding radiometers with better performance.
-Improved energy efficiency of components and systems will also be supported as a result of more accurate measurements, which will in turn support a reduction in energy consumption and should lead to a more sustainable environment.
+Space radiometers play a key role in Earth monitoring, which provides information about global climate change and weather forecasting.
+This project will facilitate more accurate and traceable measurements at millimetrewave and THz frequencies, yielding radiometers with better performance.
+Improved energy efficiency of components and systems will also be supported by more accurate measurements, which will in turn support a reduction in energy consumption and should lead to a more sustainable environment.